Test your Policies here

 get more info about this pollicy

 This policy involves incorporating healthcare provider (HCP) vaccination coverage rates (VCR) against the influenza virus as a component of hospitals' performance criteria.
-In essence, it means that hospitals evaluate the performance of their staff based on their adherence to influenza vaccination protocols, emphasizing the importance of healthcare professionals being vaccinated against the flu.
+In essence, it means that hospitals evaluate the performance of their staff based on their adherence to influenza vaccination guidelines, emphasizing the importance of healthcare professionals being vaccinated against the flu.

 Bibliographical references: